What Is ArtistYear?

 Why The Arts?

 Research shows that when children are involved in the arts, they reap substantial social, academic, and personal benefits.
-For underserved student populations, the positive effects of arts-rich experiences are especially promising, including:
+For low-income student populations, the positive effects of arts-rich experiences are especially promising.

 Why Title I Schools?

 Title I schools are those serving high percentages of children from low-income families.
 Economically disadvantaged students are far less likely to access quality arts instruction when compared to their more affluent peers (National Center for Education Statistics).
-Further, this “Arts Opportunity Gap” disproportionately effects students of color and English Language Learners who are far more likely to attend mid-high to high-poverty public schools (National Endowment for the Arts, NCES and National Equity Atlas).
+Inequities in arts education disproportionately effects students of color and English Language Learners who are far more likely to attend mid-high to high-poverty public schools (National Endowment for the Arts, NCES and National Equity Atlas).

-ArtistYear believes arts education and its many academic, social, and personal benefits, is a fundamental right of all children in our nation, regardless of economic status or zip code.
+ArtistYear believes arts education and its many academic and socio-emotional benefits, is a fundamental right of all children in America, regardless of economic status or zip code.

 What is a Citizen-Artist?